1. Home

 Ann Dean, Ph.D., Section Chief

-The Gene Regulation and Development Section studies how enhancers activate transcription.
-Research focuses on the mouse and human beta-globin gene families that are regulated in a tissue and developmental-stage-specific fashion by a complex enhancer, the locus control region (LCR).
-We use biochemical, genetic, genomic, and computational approaches in cell lines, embryonic stem cells, and mice to (1) identify proteins involved in chromatin looping between the LCR and globin genes, (2) investigate the role of long non-coding RNAs in LCR function, and (3) determine how chromosome folding influences enhancers.
+The Gene Regulation and Development Section studies how enhancers activate transcription in a cell and developmental stage specific fashion.
+Research focuses on erythropoiesis and on regulation of mouse and human beta-globin gene families by a complex enhancer, the locus control region (LCR).
+We use biochemistry, genetics, genomics, and computational approaches in cell lines, embryonic stem cells, and mice to (1) identify lineage specific proteins involved in chromatin looping between enhancers and genes, (2) investigate the role of long non-coding RNAs in enhancer function, and (3) determine how chromosome folding and enhancer long range interactions mutually influence each other.
 The studies contribute to gene therapy efforts by revealing the complex interplay between genes and their modulators in the nucleus.

 Mammalian Developmental Biology Section